Talking Trees / 树说/述说

 In 2022, we installed an audio walk at University of Nottingham’s botanical garden.
 At each tree you are invited to listen to verbatim interviews with Chinese speakers on a range of relevant themes.

-Talking Trees – Manchester
+Talking Trees – Nottinghamshire

 Talking Trees – Ningbo

-In 2024, we will install an audio walk at the University of Nottingham – Ningbo campus.
+In 2025, we will install an audio walk at the University of Nottingham – Ningbo campus.
 At each tree you are invited to listen to verbatim interviews and consider how the trees are in dialogue with the environment around them.

 Check out our blog